Guide: Staff Introduction¶

 All the ECO forms you’ll need are stored on Nextcloud, in the ECO folder.

-All forms must be filled out, signed by hand, scanned in (see sidebar),
+All forms must be filled out, signed by hand (including by mouse or tablet),

 and emailed to